GPTHumanizerAI/gpthumanizerai/index.md

 - Humanized content increases word count significantly

 **Free Plan Details:**
-Walter Writes offers a 7-day free trial with 500 words of processing credit.
-After the trial, the minimum plan starts at $29/month for 15,000 words.
-No ongoing free tier is available, making it less accessible for casual users.
+Walter Writes offers a 3-day free trial with 300 words of processing credit.
+After the trial, the minimum plan starts at $12/month for 30,000 words and 750 words/request.

 ### StealthWriter AI